About Bullying Claims

 - The type of medical treatment they will need now and in the future.

-- How much it affects their quality of life, including their usual interests and hobbies.
+- How much does it impact their quality of life?

-When calculating common law damages, lawyers and insurance companies use ‘heads of damage’ to decide the awarded settlement; these include:
+When calculating common law damages, personal injury lawyers and insurance companies use ‘heads of damage’ to decide the awarded settlement; these include:

 - Past and future lost income and superannuation